numlims/numlims.github.io/readme.md

 [numlims.github.io](https://numlims.github.io/).

-you might have to log into your github account before saying `make doc-publish`. you can consider adding an automitic log in to github as the first line of the `publish:` section in this repo's `makefile`. for a gh login script see [gh-login](https://github.com/numlims/limsbin/blob/main/gh-login).
+you might have to log into your github account before saying `make doc-publish`. for a gh login script see [gh-login](https://github.com/numlims/limsbin/blob/main/gh-login).